 Equal attention has been paid to the other components, too.
 The blades are made of stainless steel — they should wear well and won’t rust.
 Best of all, this food mill easily disassembles and can be placed in the dishwasher, for fast and easy cleanup.

-You control the length of processing time, which will dictate how smooth your final product is.
 Whether you have a new eater and need an extremely fine puree, or an established eater learning to chew, this mill should provide the food consistency they need.